 A view from Harissa © Ahmad Moussaoui

-The ancient cities, ski resorts, impressive architecture and striking landscapes of Lebanon are, however, just the tip of the iceberg.
-The country is also known for its wonderful food, internationally-renowned wineries, incredible shopping districts, red-hot nightlife and skilled artisans.
-Beirut, sometimes called the 'Paris of the Middle East', is a trendy and highly cosmopolitan city, where a variety of languages, nationalities and religions transcend social barriers.
-Tragically and ironically, Beirut suffered a twin suicide bombing attack in November 2015, a day before the Paris attacks; but, devastating as these attacks were, Beirut's resilient character continues to embody multiculturalism despite terrorism.
+Sometimes called 'Paris of the Middle East', Beirut is a trendy cosmopolitan city, where a variety of languages, nationalities, and religions transcend social barriers.
+Tragically and ironically, Beirut suffered a twin suicide bombing attack in November 2015, a day before the Paris attacks.

-This melting pot of cultures continues to thrive against all odds, after years of past and ongoing disruption, exemplified by the colourful contrasts of the Mediterranean city.
+Despite devastating terrorist attacks, the city's resilient character continues to embody multiculturalism.
 Modern life plays out in the midst of ancient buildings, where churches and mosques sit adjacent to one another, and where foreigners and locals still mix easily in the streets.